SumitSahu44/learn_github/README.md

 - git reset <commit_hash>
 Moves the current branch pointer to a specified commit.
 Use --soft to keep changes staged or --hard to discard them.

+- git diff
+Displays the changes between your working directory and the last commit, or between specific commits or branches.